 have performed near the top of their first-year law school class.

-In terms of curricula: Honors students will take selected courses in sections open only to them.
-Currently, this includes:
+Honors students take selected courses in sections open only to them.

-- In the first semester of the first year, Honors students participate in a special section of Christian Foundations of Law taught by Dean Brauch.
+- In the first semester of their first year, honors students participate in a special section of Christian Foundations of Law taught by Professor Jeffrey Brauch.

-- Honors students enjoy a special honors section of one of the other first-year common law doctrinal courses; e.g., Torts, Contracts, or Property.
+- Honors students enjoy a special honors section of at least one of the other first-year common law doctrinal courses, such as Torts, Contracts, Property, and Civil Procedure.